EmberwildGameBible/The_Emberwild_Archive-/00_MASTER_INDEX/Lore_Debt.md

 # Lore Debt Tracker

-- Items 001–200 updated with origin, cultural ties, hooks, and cross-links.
-No outstanding debt flagged in this pass.
-- Emberford Marketwalk hub, rumor pack, and Gazette Issue 1 added; future debt: expand rumor coverage beyond the first 30 items and add NPC dialogue variants.
+Outstanding placeholders and partial deliveries that need cleanup.

-# Lore Debt
+## Legacy Debt
-A running list of placeholders that must be paid down later.

-## Items missing provenance
-- [ ] Item 044 — needs maker + origin + 3 links
+- [ ] Item 044 — needs maker + origin + 3 links.

-## Quests missing secondary artifacts
-- [ ] “Salt & Candle” — add bounty notice + rumor scrap
+- [ ] “Salt & Candle” quest — add bounty notice and rumor scrap.

-## Regions missing daily-life details
-- [ ] Blackfen — needs tavern menu + trade note
+- [ ] Blackfen region — add tavern menu and trade note.

+## New Debt (Saltmarrow Push)
+- [ ] Complete remaining Saltmarrow Strand quest hubs and repeatable chains beyond courier, sweep, and bounty board.
+- [ ] Add daily-life expansions (10–15 entries each) for two existing zones as requested in the latest brief.
+- [ ] Deliver full item/recipe counts from the massive items/professions expansion; only a small subset shipped here.
+- [ ] Expand artifacts to reach requested volume and ensure every new quest spawns multiple leads.

+## New Debt (Season 1 Expansion)
+- [ ] Build remaining quest hubs (target 6 total) and repeatables to meet Season 1 volumes; only four hubs/chains seeded.
+- [ ] Add hundreds of items/recipes (targets 600+/220+) across fishing, cooking, crafting, gear, and trinkets; current drop is a starter set.
+- [ ] Expand creatures (target 80) and NPCs (target 120) tied to Frostbriar, Glimmerdeep, and Ashen Cry; only a few anchored characters shipped.
+- [ ] Author additional 200+ artifacts to hit Season 1 requirements and tie deeper into dungeon/zone economies.